rcpch/digital-growth-charts-server/docs/products/15_react-component.md

 You can use the component as-is in a React app, or include it in plain HTML or any other JavaScript framework.

 ## Why React?

 ## Getting started

-To include in your project, simply:

 ```console
 foobar:~foo$ npm i --save @rcph/digital-growth-charts-react-component-library
 ```

 Victory Charts are a dependency (see below), themselves built on top of D3.js.
 On build it is likely you will get an error relating to circular dependencies for some files in the d3-interpolate module.
-There is an issue logged [here](https://github.com/d3/d3-interpolate/issues/58).
+The is an issue logged [here](https://github.com/d3/d3-interpolate/issues/58).

 If you want to run the package locally alongside the react client, there are some extra steps to go through.
 Since the chart library and the react client both use react, the charts will throw an error if you import them in the ```package.json``` of your app from a folder on your local machine.
 For example in your react app: